 - Remove your document from the feeder or glass.

-Use our professional flat-bed scanner at Ridgefield Community Library to scan any photo or document up to 12"x17" at no charge.
+Use our professional flatbed scanners at Goldendale or Ridgefield Community Libraries to scan any photo or document up to 12"x17" at no charge.
 We also have negative and slide inserts so you can scan any transparent item.
 Please bring a USB thumb drive to store your digital files.
-The scanner is available Monday through Friday by appointment.
-Please call Ridgefield Community Library at 360-906-4772 to reserve a time slot.
+The scanners are available Monday through Friday by appointment.
+Please call Goldendale Community Library at 360-906-5000 or Ridgefield Community Library at 360-906-4772 to reserve a time slot.

-If you need assistance with printing, copying, or scanning, please ask.
+If you need assistance printing, copying, or scanning, please ask.
 We're here to help!

 All FVRLibraries locations have fax machines*.
 Sending a fax is free.
 To locate a fax machine during your visit or get assistance using it, please ask staff.
 To send a fax, please follow these steps:

 - Press the power button to turn on the fax machine

 - Place your document, text facing up, in the feeder (or an item on the glass, facing down)

 - On the touchscreen, tap the Fax icon and the To: box